EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

     /*
      * The test against MAX_ALLOCATED_DESCS prevents us from overflowing
      * allocatedDescs[]; the test against max_safe_fds prevents AllocateDir
-     * from hogging every one of the available FDs, which'd lead to infinite
+     * from hogging every one of the available FDs, which’d lead to infinite
      * looping.
      */
     if (numAllocatedDescs >= MAX_ALLOCATED_DESCS ||